Trust Issues? Let’s Talk About It.

 So, what is trust, really?

-Trust is the belief that someone (or something) will show up with honesty, reliability, and care.
+Trust is the belief that someone will show up with honesty, reliability, and care.
 It’s foundational in every kind of relationship: romantic, professional, platonic, and yes, even the one you have with yourself.

 🌱 Why Trust Matters